Business

 Geopolitical Capabilities

-The Kingdom has regional geopolitical capabilities in the Middle East that enable it to address regional challenges and stabilize the region, which receives great attention in the G20 discussions on global security and political issues.
+The Kingdom has regional geopolitical capabilities in the Middle East that enable it to address regional challenges and stabilise the region, which receives great attention in the G20 discussions on global security and political issues.
+Saudi Arabia is a crucial player in global investments and trade, and through its participation in the G20, it helps in conducting discussions on international trade policies, investment opportunities, and economic cooperation.

 At the same time, Saudi Arabia has had extensive participation over the past years and has provided many solutions regarding the global challenges addressed by the G20, including climate change, sustainable development, and global health issues.
+Saudi Arabia’s membership in the G20 generally reflects its economic and geopolitical importance worldwide and its participation in addressing critical global issues.

 Strategic Location